Microsoft Corporation (MSFT). Below are some highlights from the above linked analysis:

 4. Graham Number

-MSFT is trading at a discount to 1.) and 2.) above.
-The stock is trading at a 24.0% discount to its calculated fair value of $44.92.
+MSFT is trading at a premium to all four valuations above.
+When also considering the NPV MMA Differential, the stock is trading at a 29.5% discount to its calculated fair value of $63.01.
 MSFT earned a Star in this section since it is trading at a fair value.

 Dividend Analytical Data: In this section there are three possible Stars and three key metrics, see page 2 of the linked PDF for a detailed description: